radiantearth/stac-spec/best-practices.md

 We do highly recommend including an [`eo:bands`](extensions/eo/README.md#eobands) summary if your Items implement `eo:bands`, especially if it represents just one satellite or constellation.
 This should be a union of all the potential bands that you have in assets.
-It is ok to just put the summary at the Collection level without putting an explicit `eo:bands` summary at the
+It is ok to only add the summary at the Collection level without putting an explicit `eo:bands` summary at the
 `properties` level, since that is optional.
-This gives users of the Collection a sense of the sensor capabilities without having to dig into particular items.
+This gives users of the Collection a sense of the sensor capabilities without having to examine specific items or aggregate across every item.

 Note that the ranges of summaries don't have to be exact.
 If you are publishing a catalog that is constantly updating with data from a high agility satellite you can put the `view:off_nadir` range to be the expected values, based on the satellite